AnantharamanLab/METABOLIC/README.md

-[Description]
+#[Description]
 METABOLIC.pl

 METABOLIC  =>  METabolic And BiogeOchemistry anaLyses In miCrobes

-This software gives a metabolic and biogeochemical function trait profile to given genome datasets (either metagenome-assembled genomes, single-cell amplified genomes or pure culture sequenced genomes).
+This software gives a metabolic and biogeochemical function trait profile to given genome datasets [either metagenome-assembled genomes (MAGs), single-cell amplified genomes (SAGs) or pure culture sequenced genomes].
+It also integrates the genome coverage to make element cycling pathways.

 Copyright:
 Zhichao Zhou, zczhou2017@gmail.com